Jim Croce: Early career

 Croce did not take music seriously until he studied at Villanova, where he became a leader of the Villanova Singers, formed bands, and performed at fraternity parties, coffeehouses, and universities around Philadelphia.
-He played "anything that the people wanted to hear: blues, rock, a cappella, railroad music ... anything."
-Croce's band was chosen for a foreign exchange tour of Africa, the Middle East and Yugoslavia.
-He later said, "We just ate what the people ate, lived in the woods, and played our songs.
+Croce played "anything that the people wanted to hear: blues, rock, a cappella, railroad music ... anything."
+His band was chosen for a foreign exchange tour of Africa, the Middle East and Yugoslavia.
+Croce later said, "We just ate what the people ate, lived in the woods, and played our songs.
 Of course they didn't speak English over there but if you mean what you're singing, people understand."
-On November 29, 1963, Croce met his future wife, Ingrid Jacobson, at the Philadelphia Convention Hall during a hootenanny, where he was judging a contest.
+On November 29, 1963, while judging a contest at the Philadelphia Convention Hall during a hootenanny, he met his future wife, Ingrid Jacobson.

-Croce released his first album, Facets, in 1966, with 500 copies pressed.
+In 1966, Croce released his first album, Facets, with 500 copies pressed.
 The album had been financed with a $500 ($ in dollars) wedding gift from Croce's parents, who set a condition that the money must be spent to make an album.
 They hoped that Croce would abandon music after the album failed and use his college education to pursue a more traditional profession.
 However, the album proved to be a success, with every copy sold.